-Major topics presented/discussed: general education (p.
+eral education (p.
 1); implementation of mandatory advising policy passed last spring (pp. 1-4); deadlines for submitting program and curriculum changes (p.
-4); resolution about role of the Senate and appropriate committees in the approval of curricular and program changes if the University converts to semesters (pp. 4-5).
-Policy changes: none.
+4); resolution about role of the Senate and appropriate committees in the approval of curriculur and program changes if the University converts to s Major topics presente Policy changes: none

-CALL TO ORDER:

-Jim Morrison, chair of the Academic Senate, called the meeting to order at 4:08 p.m.
+CALL TO ORDER: Jim Morrison, chair of the Academic Senate, called the meeting to order at 4:08 p.m.

-MINUTES OF THE PREVIOUS MEETING:
+MINUTES OF THE PREVIOUS MEETING